pocc/tshark.dev/content/capture/capture_filters.md

 ## Capture Filters

 Capture filters are used to decrease the size of captures by filtering out packets before they are added.
 Capture filters are based on [BPF syntax](http://biot.com/capstats/bpf.html), which [tcpdump](https://www.wireshark.org/docs/wsug_html_chunked/AppToolstcpdump.html) also uses.
-As libpcap parses this syntax, many networking programs can take this syntax.
+As libpcap parses this syntax, many networking programs require it.

-To specify a capture filter, use `tshark -f "{filter}"`.
+To specify a capture filter, use `tshark -f "${filter}"`.
 For example, to capture pings or tcp traffic on port 80, use `icmp or tcp port 80`.

 <img src="https://dl.dropboxusercontent.com/s/fkki87x7rkuazr0/tshark_capture_filter.cmp.png" alt="Example Capture Filter" style="width:90%;">